Careless commenting seems to be on the rise, at least in my opinion.

-With all the opportunities on social media to be seen — writing our own stuff and/or commenting on others’ articles — there’s no lack of ways to showcase our abilities, right?
+With all the opportunities to be seen on social media — writing our own stuff and/or commenting on others’ articles — there’s no lack of ways to showcase our abilities, right?

 But what kind of impact are we making?
 What are we saying about our professionalism?